MaorEl/us-flights-2015/README.md

 ### US Flights 2015

+This project analyzes the delays and cancellations of domestic flights in the US during 2015.

 1. `create.cql` - contains Cassandra Keyspace and tables creation scripts
 2. `ingest.py` - ingesting the data from the csv data set into the CQL DB tables
 3. `cassandra_client.py` - Flights Cassandra client which allow inserting queries smartly or to execute any script into our Flights keyspace